KyoHiki/mp_g_japonica/README.md

 Figures generated from the R code.

 # Publication
-Hiki & Nakajima, 2022, Microplastic ingestion by a benthic amphipod in different feeding modes, Journal of Water and Environment Technology, accepted.
+Hiki & Nakajima, 2022, Microplastic ingestion by a benthic amphipod in different feeding modes, Journal of Water and Environment Technology, 20(5): 137-144.
+DOI: 10.2965/jwet.22-057